 All confirmatory models tested showed poor fit indexes.
-This finding was different from another two confirmatory studies (Budd & Rollnick, 1996; Forsberg et al., 2003).
-Budd and Rollnick (1996) found that the three factors solution initially proposed by Rollnick et al. (1992) had bad fit indexes and suggested as an alternative the one factor model, which is supposed to evaluate motivation.
-In this study, the one factor model also had poor indexes (CFI = 720, RMSEA = .196), compared with Rollnick et al. (1996) (CFI = , RMSEA = ).
-Forsgerg et at.
-(2003) also found poor indexes (CFI = .83, RMSEA = .12) for the one factor model.
-On the other hand, Forsgerg et at.
-(2003) found that the three factors correlated solution showed the best fit (CFI = .96, RMSEA = .06), which was not confirmed in our study because the three factor solution had a negative covariance matrix of the latent variables.
+This finding was different from Budd and Rollnick (1996) study that found the 3-factors solution initially proposed by Rollnick et al. (1992) had poor fit indexes and suggested as an alternative the 1-factor model, which is supposed to evaluate motivation and had good fit indexes.
+This was not the case in our study, in wich 1-factor model also had poor indexes, Following in the opposite direction, Forsgerg et at.
+(2003) found poor indexes for the 1-factor model (CFI = .83, RMSEA = .12) and the best fit for a 3-factors correlated solution (CFI = .96, RMSEA = .06), which was not confirmed in our study.

 The inconsistencies found among the studies might also indicate problems not with the measures only but also with the stages of change model.
 West (2005) pointed out several limitations of the states of change model.
-First is that the boundaries among the stages are arbitrary.
+First of all, the boundaries among the stages can be considered arbitrary.
 Second, the models presumes that individuals make coherent and stables plans.
 Third, some stages contain different types of constructs.
 Fourth, the model emphasizes on conscious decision-make and planning proccesses, not considering well known aspects of human motivation such as reward and punishment.

-Considering the poor fit of the models, we proposed the one factor improved version (CFI = .99, RMSEA = .04) to offer, at least, a way to score some of the RCQ items

-and use them as a predictor in future analysis.
-Therefore, we recommend the use of questions 1,4,8, and 10 in electronic screening and brief intervention interventions.
-The items 4 and 8 should be reverse coded in order to perform the sum of the scale.
+Besides the cristism regarding the transtheoretical model of change, some replies to West (2005) stress the point that limitations in measuring stages of change indicates the need of more research and development of alternative ways to operationalize and evaluate this construct as some evidence-based intervention uses this concept with some level success (Prochaska, 2006).

 As far as we know, this is the first validation study of a web-based version of the Readiness to Change Questionnaire.
-We proposed an alternative way to score the questionnaire for researchers and developers of web-based interventions.
-We also used the polychoric correlations to perform analyses, suggested as more appropriate to explore the factor structure of questionnaires (Holgado–Tello et al., 2010).
+Considering the poor fit of the models previously validated in paper-based administrations or interviews to our sample, we proposed the 1-factor improved version performed by a confirmatory factorial analysis with polychoric correlation matrices to offer, at least, a proper way to score some of the RCQ items a factor structure (Holgado–Tello et al., 2010).

+Our version can be used as a motivation measure in a web-based screening or intervention.
+Therefore, our recommendation of use is limited to this kind of media, considering our sample characteristics and procedures.
+Even though, there are limitations regarding use of our RCQ version, we proposed an alternative way to score questionnaires for researchers and developers of web-based interventions.
+Further studies comparing self-administrated and interviews versions of RCQ are necessary to elucidate if there are consistent differences among these versions.

 However, this study had limitations.
-First, this is the first study conducted with users from Internet interventions and they may not represent the clinical samples or the general population, included in the others validations studies (Defuentes-Merillas et al., 2002; Forsberg et al., 2004; Hannöver et al., 2002; Rodríguez-Martos et al., 2000; Rollnick et al., 1992).
+This is the first study conducted with users from Internet interventions and they may not represent the clinical samples or the general population, included in the others validations studies (Defuentes-Merillas et al., 2002; Forsberg et al., 2004; Hannöver et al., 2002; Rodríguez-Martos et al., 2000; Rollnick et al., 1992).
 We found that 72.1% of the sample had at least a college degree, proportion really far from that found in general population or clinics in Brazil.
 Second, we included in the analyses low-risk users who were not included in the other validation studies.
-We included this type of users because they are one of the targets of the Drinkless intervention.
+We included this type of users because they are one of the targets of the “Beber Menos” intervention.
 Third, the data is limited to Brazil, which has a different culture compared with countries where studies of validation were conducted.